justinvdm/creep/README.md

 ## usage

-add front matters to the files in you want to be searchable:
+add front matters to the files you want to be searchable:

 *a.md*: